Species Introduction

 Breeding Information

 Breeding Corydoras catfish can be a rewarding experience for aquarists.
-These fish are egg layers and typically spawn in groups.
-To encourage breeding, provide a separate breeding tank with soft, slightly acidic water and plenty of hiding spots.
-The female will lay eggs on flat surfaces, such as leaves or glass.
-After spawning, remove the adults to prevent them from eating the eggs.
-The eggs will hatch in 3-5 days, and the fry can be fed infusoria or finely crushed flakes until they are large enough to eat regular food.
-With proper care, Corydoras catfish can live for several years, providing joy and companionship in your aquarium.
+These fish are egg-layers, typically spawning in groups.
+To encourage breeding, provide a separate breeding tank with optimal conditions: a soft substrate, gentle filtration, and plenty of hiding spots.
+Increase water temperature slightly and perform regular water changes to simulate seasonal conditions.
+When ready to spawn, females will lay eggs on flat surfaces, often in clusters.
+After spawning, it is advisable to remove the adults, as they may eat the eggs.
+The eggs will hatch within 3 to 5 days, and the fry will require infusoria or finely crushed flakes until they are large enough to accept larger foods.
+By providing the right environment and care, you can successfully breed these beautiful fish.

 Acclimation Process

-Introducing new Corydoras catfish to your aquarium requires careful acclimation to minimize stress.
-Begin by floating the sealed bag containing the fish in the aquarium for about 15 minutes to equalize the temperature.
-After that, gradually mix some tank water into the bag over the next 30 minutes.
-This process helps the fish adjust to the water parameters of their new home.
-Once acclimated, gently release them into the tank using a net to avoid introducing any transport water.
-Monitor them closely for signs of stress or illness during the first few days.
+Introducing your new Corydoras catfish to their new home should be done with care to minimize stress.
+Begin by floating the sealed bag in the aquarium for about 15-20 minutes to equalize the temperature.
+After this, gradually mix small amounts of aquarium water into the bag every 5 minutes for about 30 minutes.
+This process helps acclimate the fish to the water chemistry of your aquarium.
+Once acclimated, gently release the fish into the tank using a net, avoiding adding bag water to your aquarium.
+This careful acclimation process is essential for reducing shock and ensuring a smooth transition for your new aquatic companions.

 Long-term Care